brandite/brandite-github/readme.md

 #### Key concepts
 * Repository: All the files, history, modifications, etc. of a single project.
 Stored either in a folder on your computer or as a unit on Github.
 Most importantly, it contains all the Commits (or commit objects).
 Also known as a repo.
 * Commit: Used as a noun.
 A set of files corresponding to the state of the project, all it's files, at a certain point in time.
 Analogous to a zip or archive of a directory.
 All commits (except the first one) have a (or more) parent(s), from which they came.
+* Branch: A commit which is a second child of a parent.
+The parent has two children, and each child has the same parent.

 #### Create a repository
 * Any directory on your computer can be "changed" into a repo with the `git init` command.
 All it does is create a hidden `.git` directory in the root of that directory.
 The other contents of the directory does not change.